ghifarikh/sentiment-prediction-nn-lstm/README.md

-# Deep Learning Modeling and Prediction with Swagger UI
+# Sentiment Analysis Prediction Using Neural Network and LSTM

 This repository contains an implementation showcasing deep learning modeling and prediction capabilities using Swagger UI.